 - The information has been prepared purely for the purpose of explaining the basis on which Macquarie has prepared and disclosed certain capital requirements and information about the management of risks relating to those requirements and for no other purpose.
 It therefore does not constitute any form of financial statement on the Business nor does it constitute any form of contemporary or forward looking record or opinion of any of the Businesses. - Although Pillar 3 disclosures are intended to provide transparent capital disclosures on a common basis the information contained in this document may not be directly comparable with other banks.
-This may be due to a number of factors such as: - The mix of business exposures between banks; - The different waivers applied for and allowed by regulators; and - Pillar 2 capital requirements are excluded from this disclosure but play a major role in determining both the total capital requirements of the bank and any surplus capital available.
+This may be due to a number of factors such as: - The mix of business exposures between banks: - The different waivers applied for and allowed by regulators; and - Pillar 2 capital requirements are excluded from this disclosure but play a major role in determining both the total capital requirements of the bank and any surplus capital available.

+Appendices

-Appendices Appendix 1 List of APRA Quantitative Tables
+Appendix 1 List of APRA Quantitative Tables

-APS 330 Tab le Title Section No 1 (d) Aggregate amount of undercapitalised non-consolidated subsidiaries n/a 2 (b) to (d) Regulatory capital breakdown 3.1 3 (b) to (g) Risk Weighted assets by risk type 4.3 4 (b) Credit risk exposure by portfolio type 5.3 4 (c) Credit risk exposure by geographic distribution and portfolio type 5.4 4 (d) Credit risk exposure by industry sector and portfolio type 5.5 4 (e) Credit risk exposure by contractual maturity and portfolio type 5.6 4 (f) Impaired and past due exposures, specific provisions and actual losses by counterparty type 7.6 4 (g) Impaired and past due exposures, specific provisions by geographic region 7.7 4 (h) Movement in provisions for impairment 7.9 4 (i) Credit risk exposure by Basel II approach (Foundation/standardised) 6.1 5 (b) Standardised, specialised lending and equity exposure by risk weight 6.2 6 (d) Non-retail credit risk exposure by PD band and portfolio type 6.3 6 (d) Retail credit risk exposure by EL band and portfolio type 6.3 6 (e) Analysis of credit risk exposure losses by portfolio type 7.6 6 (f) Historical loss analysis by portfolio type 7.10 7 (b) & (c) Credit risk mitigation by Basel II approach 8.2 9 (d) Securitisation exposures by asset type 9.2.1 9 (e) Analysis of past due and impaired securitisation exposures 9.2.2 9 (f) Analysis of securitisation exposure by risk facility type 9.3.1 9 (g) Analysis of securitisation exposure by risk weighting 9.3.2 9 (g) Analysis of securitisation exposure deductions by asset type 9.3.3 9 (h) Analysis of securitisation exposure subject to early amortisation n/a 9 (i) Risk weighted assets securitisation exposure under the standardised approach n/a 9 (j) Analysis of new securitisation exposure by facility type 9.2.3 10 (b) Market risk capital under the standardised approach 10.2.2 11 (d) Value at risk analysis for trading portfolios under the internal models approach 10.2.1 13 (b) to (f) Analysis of equity investments 11.2, 11.3, 11.4 14 (b) Internal Rate Risk in the Banking Book 10.2.3 17 (a) to (c) Credit Risk Provisions by portfolio type 5.3 & 7.6 n/a - Not applicable as the Macquarie table would contain only nil values
+APS 330 Tab ole Title Section No 1 (d) Aggregate amount of undercapitalised non-consolidated subsidiaries n/a 2 (b) to (d) Regulatory capital breakdown 3.1 3 (b) to (g) Risk Weighted Assets by risk type 4.3 4 (b) Credit risk exposure by portfolio type 5.3 4 (c) Credit risk exposure by geographic distribution and portfolio type 5.4 4 (d) Credit risk exposure by industry sector and portfolio type 5.5 4 (e) Credit risk exposure by contractual maturity and portfolio type 5.6 4 (f) Impaired and past due exposures, specific provisions and actual losses by counterparty type 7.6 1 (g) Impaired and past due exposures, specific provisions by geographic region 7.7 1 (h) Movement in provisions for impairment 7.9 4 (i) Credit risk exposure by Basel II approach (Foundation/standardised) 6.1 5 (b) Standardised, specialised lending and equity exposure by risk weight 6.2 6 (d) Non-retail credit risk exposure by PD band and portfolio type 6.3 6 (d) Retail credit risk exposure by EL band and portfolio type 6.3 6 (e) Analysis of credit risk exposure losses by portfolio type 7.6 3 (f) Historical loss analysis by portfolio type 7.10 7 (b) & (c) Credit risk mitigation by Basel II approach 8.2 9 (d) Securitisation exposures by asset type 9.2.1 9 (e) Analysis of past due and impaired securitisation exposures 9.2.2 9 (f) Analysis of securitisation exposure by risk facility type 9.3.1 9 (g) Analysis of securitisation exposure by risk weighting 9.3.2 9 (g) Analysis of securitisation exposure deductions by asset type 9.3.3 9 (h) Analysis of securitisation exposure subject to early amortisation n/a 9 (i) Risk weighted assets securitisation exposure under the standardised approach n/a 9 (j) Analysis of new securitisation exposure by facility type 9.2.3 10 (b) Market risk capital under the standardised approach 10.2.2 11 (d) Value at risk analysis for trading portfolios under the internal models approach 10.2.1 13 (b) & (c) Analysis of equity investments by listed status 11.2 13 (d) & (e) Analysis of equity investments by risk weighting 11.4 13 (f) Analysis of equity investments - gains / losses 11.3 14 (b) Interest Rate Risk in the Banking Book 10.2.3 17 (b) & (c) Credit Risk Provisions by portfolio type 5.3 & 7.8